An Introduction to String Diagrams for Computer Scientists: Semantics

-This symmetric monoidal category is moreover a \emph{Cartesian} category (Section~\ref{sec:Cartesian}).
-The comonoid structure is given by the following copy $\Delta\from X\to X\times X$ and discarding $!\from X\to 1$ maps:
+This symmetric monoidal category also has the structure to interpret string diagrams for \emph{cartesian} categories (Section~\ref{sec:Cartesian}).
+In fact, there is only one such structure.
+For an object $v$ of a given signature, the comonoid structure $\Bcomultn{v}, \Bcounitn{v}$ is given by the following copy $\Delta\from \sem{v}\to \sem{v}\times \sem{v}$ and discarding $!\from \sem{v}\to 1$ maps, defined respectively by:

-Note that there is only one diagram $X\to 1$ for any set $X$, namely the discarding map $!_X$ (there is only one way to discard some element in this category).
-One can readily check that these satisfy the axioms of commutative comonoids~\eqref{ex:comonoids} and that any function satisfies the equations (dup) and (del) from~\eqref{eq:copy-delete}.
-To build a bit more intuition, let us verify (dup) for example.
-For any $x\in X$, we have
+One can easily check that these satisfy the axioms of commutative comonoids~\eqref{ex:comonoids} and that any function satisfies the equations $\mathsf{dup}$ and $\mathsf{del}$ from~\eqref{eq:copy-delete}.
+To build a bit more intuition, let us verify $\mathsf{dup}$, for example.
+For any $x\in{\sem{v}}$, we have